Ken Terajima: Russo-Japanese War

 The 31st class of Marines would begin practical training in the Training Fleet but the Training Fleet would be disbanded due to the intensifying conflict between Japan and Russia.
 During the Russo-Japanese War, Terajima was assigned to the 1st Fleet, 1st Squadron except for the time when he temporarily came aboard the Mikasa to assist Saneyuki Akiyama when Kenkichi Okuda, a staff officer of the Combined Fleet, was killed in action.
 He enlisted as a crew member of Shikishima and fought in the Battle of Port Arthur, the Battle of the Yellow Sea, and the Battle of Tsushima.
 When Hatsuse and Yashima were struck by lightning, Terajima was credited with rescuing survivors as a shortboat commander.
 After the war, he was awarded the Order of the Rising Sun, Sixth Class.

 Submarine career

 After the war, Terajima travelled to the United Kingdom with Yuriichi Edahara aboard the Kashima and worked as a gunnery officer.
 Trusted by his superior Gunnery Chief Toyokazu Yamaoka, Terajima married Etsuko Yamaoka who was Yamaoka's younger sister.
 After returning to Japan, at the recommendation of Kenji Ide, who contributed to the introduction of submersibles, he worked in the early submarine corps.
-He served as the captain of "Submarine No. 6", but when he was half submerged, he had an accident due to seawater intrusion, and he succeeded in surfacing with the help of a sergeant.
+He briefly commanded "Submarine No. 6".
+On April 15, 1910 while under the command of Captain Tsutomu Sakuma during a training dive, an exposed air intake pipe flooded the vessel, and he succeeded in surfacing with the help of a sergeant.
 Terajima tried to improve the ventilator that caused the accident, and took measures to prevent accidents, such as assigning personnel to the valves of the ventilator.
-While mourning Tsutomu Sakuma's death, Terajima pointed out that he had not assigned a ventilator.
+While mourning Tsutomu Sakuma's death, Terajima noted that the ventilator being left unmanned was the cause of the accident.